PSYCHEER/psycheer.github.io/docs/en/NovaBot/setup.md

 ## **Prerequisites**
 * Discord Bot Server
 * [NodeJS v22 is LTS](https://nodejs.org/en "Long Term Support") or newer
+* Minimum of 256MB of RAM for the bot to operate.
 * License [can be obtained on our Discord after purchase](https://bbb.crafttale.eu)

 ## **Steps to set up NovaBot**